giacomo-romanini/giacomo-romanini.github.io/_pages/about.md

 ---

-I am a PhD Candidate in Economics at Michigan State University.
+I am a Research Fellow in the DG Economics, Statistics and Research at the Bank of Italy.
-I will join the Bank of Italy (fellow) starting September 2021.

 My research interests are Macroeconomics, International Finance, Monetary, International Trade, with an emphasis on network effects and financial markets frictions.